 \section{Abstract}

-Machine learning model repositories such as the Hugging Face Model Hub facilitate model exchanges.
+Machine learning model repositories, such as the Hugging Face Model Hub, facilitate model exchanges.
 However, bad actors can deliver malware through compromised models.
-Existing defenses such as safer model formats, restrictive (but inflexible) loading policies, and model scanners have shortcomings: \pickleprevalencestudy\% of popular models on Hugging Face still use the insecure \pickle format, 15\% of these cannot be loaded by restrictive loading policies, and model scanners have both false positives and false negatives. \Pickle remains the \textit{de facto} standard for model exchange, and the ML community lacks a tool that offers transparent safe loading.
+Existing defenses, such as safer model formats, restrictive (but inflexible) loading policies, and model scanners, have shortcomings: \pickleprevalencestudy\% of popular models on Hugging Face still use the insecure \pickle format, 15\% of these cannot be loaded by restrictive loading policies, and model scanners have both false positives and false negatives. \Pickle remains the \textit{de facto} standard for model exchange, and the ML community lacks a tool that offers transparent safe loading.

-We present \tool to help machine learning engineers load \pickle-based models safely. \tool statically analyzes the source code of a given machine learning library and computes a custom policy that specifies a safe load-time behavior for benign models. \tool then dynamically enforces the policy during load time as a drop-in replacement for the \pickle module. \tool generates policies that correctly load \modelsTotalSuccessRate~of benign \pickle-based models in our dataset, while rejecting all (100\%) malicious examples in our dataset.
-In comparison, evaluated model scanners fail to identify known malicious models, and the state-of-art loader loads 22\% fewer benign models than \tool. \tool removes the threat of arbitrary function invocation from malicious \pickle-based models, raising the bar for attackers to depend on code reuse techniques.
+We present \tool to help machine learning engineers load \pickle-based models safely. \tool statically analyzes the source code of machine learning libraries and computes custom policies that specify a safe load-time behavior for benign models.
+It then dynamically enforces these policies during load time as a drop-in replacement for the \pickle module. \tool generates policies that correctly load \modelsTotalSuccessRate~of benign \pickle-based models in our dataset, while rejecting all (100\%) malicious examples in the same dataset.
+In comparison, evaluated model scanners fail to identify known malicious models, and the state-of-the-art loader loads 22\% fewer benign models than \tool. \tool removes the threat of arbitrary function invocation from malicious \pickle-based models, raising the bar for attackers as they have to depend on code reuse techniques.